Scoil Rince Ni Bhaird has been open since 2012, so we are a new school located in Perth wa.

 - I pay for my kids to learn to work with others and to be good team mates.

-- I pay for my kids to learn to deal with disappointment, when they go to competitions but don't get that result they'd hoped for, but still have to work hard in their preparation and competitions.
+- I pay for my kids to learn to deal with disappointment, when they go to competitions but don't get that result they'd hoped for, but still have to work hard in their preparation

 - I pay for my kids to learn to make and accomplish goals.